All Episodes

 It's not that hard to figure out.

-I think it's a it's it's uh there's various reasons, of course.
+I think there's various reasons, of course.

-Mental illness is big, uh, uh, some sort of addiction is big.
+Some sort of addiction is big.

-You know, when we went into the recession, the there are a lot of folks that were in the construction industry, especially.
+You know, when we went into the recession, there are a lot of folks that were in the construction industry, especially.

-I mean, I would go into Pinellas Hope, which is the name of our center that we built, and I would go there and I would sit down and talk with folks.
+I mean, I would go into Pinellas Hope, which is the name of our center that we built.

 So they just needed to help back up.

-If they have addictions, uh you're not going to get anywhere until you get them off the addiction.
+If they have addictions, you're not going to get anywhere until you get them off the addiction.

 So you have to have services that help people get off the addiction as well.